zerynth/docs/docs/reference/guide/docs/seqmap.md

 * Triple quoted: `'''Three single quotes'''`, `"""Three double quotes"""`

-Triple quoted strings may span multiple lines - all associated whitespace willbe included in the string literal.
+Triple quoted strings may span multiple lines - all associated white space will be included in the string literal.

-String literals that are part of a single expression and have only whitespacebetween them will be implicitly converted to a single string literal.
-Thatis, `("spam " "eggs") == "spam eggs"`.
+String literals that are part of a single expression and have only white space between them will be implicitly converted to a single string literal.
+That is, `("spam " "eggs") == "spam eggs"`.

 Strings may also be created from other objects using the `str`builtin.

-Since there is no separate “character” type, indexing a string producesstrings of length 1.
+Since there is no separate “character” type, indexing a string produces strings of length 1.
 That is, for a non-empty string s, `s[0] == s[0:1]`.

 There is also no mutable string type, but `str.join()` can be used to efficiently construct strings from multiple fragments.